yairm210/Unciv/Uniques.md

 "Consumes [amount] [resourceName]" - Acts like the requiredResource field, but can be added multiple times to the same building and with varying amounts.
 Buildings will require the resources to be constructed, and will continue to consume them as long as the building exists.

-"Must be on [tileFilter]", "Must not be on [tileFilter]" - limits the buildings that can be built in a city according the the tile type that the city center is built on.
+"Must be on [terrainFilter]", "Must not be on [terrainFilter]" - limits the buildings that can be built in a city according the the tile type that the city center is built on.

 "Must be next to [tileFilter]", "Must not be next to [tileFilter]" - Same.
 In addition to the regular tileFilter options, accepts "Fresh water" as an option, which includes river-adjacent tiles on top of lake-adjacent tiles (which is merely a consequence of Lakes having a 'Fresh water' uniques and tileFilter accepting Base Terrain uniques)